Fractional Sturm-Liouville eigenvalue problems, II

-For each $\alpha<1$, and close to $1$, and for large $\lambda$, the real zeros of the preceding equation approach those of $E_{2\alpha,2}(-\lambda)$ and spread out towards the end-points of intervals of the form \eqref{neg}.
-For $\alpha$ close to $1/2$ there are no zeros, the first two zeros appearing only when $\alpha \approx 0.7325$.
-For $\alpha$ larger than this critical value, the zeros appear in pairs and in intervals of the form \eqref{neg}, below.

-Recall that for $\alpha <1$ there are only finitely many such zeros, their number growing without bound as $\alpha \to 1$.
-We are concerned with the asymptotic behavior of these real zeros.
+We are concerned with the asymptotic behaviour of these real zeros.
 Recall the distribution of the real zeros of $E_{2\alpha,2}(-\lambda)$ in \cite{dm1}.
 There we showed that, for each $n=0,1,2, \ldots,N^*-1$, where $N^*$ depends on $\alpha$, the interval

 always contains at least two real zeros of $E_{2\alpha,2}(-\lambda)$.
 For $\alpha\to 1$, these intervals approach the intervals

 whose end-points are each eigenvalues of the Dirichlet problem for the classical equation $-y^{\prime\prime} = \lambda\,y$ on $[0,1]$.
 Since each interval $I_n$ contains two zeros we can denote the first of these two zeros by $\lambda_{2n}(\alpha)$.
 Equation \eqref{neg} now gives the {\it a-priori} estimate